-Soft water helps water flow easily in plumbing.
+Soft water helps water flow smoothly in plumbing.
 Hard water causes mineral coatings to accumulate in your pipes and fixtures.
-This can lead to clogs and lower water pressure.
+This can lead to clogs and reduced water pressure.

 Soft water is doesn’t have a lot of minerals.
 It doesn’t create deposits in pipes or limit water flow in fixtures.

-The mineral deposits in hard water form limescale when they get hot.
+The mineral deposits in hard water make limescale when they get hot.
 This can spread over the heating elements in your appliances, lowering life span and efficiency.

-As a result, your appliances may need frequent fixes or need to be replaced sooner.
+As a result, your appliances may need frequent fixes or need to be exchanged sooner.

 Efficient Water Heaters

 Soft water protects the efficiency of water heaters.